The Mystery at the Moss-Covered Mansion: Synopsis - 1941 edition

 The next day, the four go to the police investigation of the moss covered mansion, where Nancy finds a wallet with papers bearing the name Karl Karter.
 The bearded man comes out of the house and Nancy uses the wallet to make him admit his identity.
 The bearded man was Karl Karter, who had hidden in the mansion to avoid callers and curious townspeople so he could paint in peace.
 The artist takes them inside the mansion, where they find out that the screams and other noises were from the wild animals Karter uses as models for his paintings.
-They find the real June Campbell, Karter’s model, fighting off a leopard.
+They find the real June Campbell, Karter's model, fighting off a leopard.
 The leopard lunges at Nancy, but June saves her.
 Carson Drew and two policemen come into the house and are introduced to June.
 Ramo discloses where more money can be found, and Nancy finds more in a secret hiding place.
 They find more in the woods, however most of it is still with Madame Cully.
 Karl Karter admits that one of his servants reached Nancy from the plane wreckage.
-He also says that the pearl-handled revolver is June Campbell’s, for protecting herself against the wild animals.
+He also says that the pearl-handled revolver is June Campbell's, for protecting herself against the wild animals.
 Nancy finds out that the couple asking her for directions to the moss covered mansion was June Campbell and her husband.
 The next day, June is reunited with Penelope and Mrs. Labelle.
 June decides to give Mrs. Labelle part of her inheritance to use for care and to repair her house.
 They decide to take some pictures at the moss covered mansion.
 They see Madame Cully there, and report her to the police.
-The woman is arrested and the rest of June’s inheritance is found.
-Thank to Nancy, Venus Cully joins the carnival for a nice salary.
-June Campbell’s inheritance is restored to her in full.
+The woman is arrested and the rest of June's inheritance is found.
+Thanks to Nancy, Venus Cully joins the carnival for a nice salary.
+June Campbell's inheritance is restored to her in full.